Table of Contents

 What are Soul Ties?

 A soul tie is a deep connection you feel towards another person.
 It’s often thought that soul ties are formed after being physically intimate with someone.
 However, this isn’t the only way to create a soul tie with another person.
 A soul tie can be formed as long as there is a deep connection and bond between you and the other person.
 So, soul ties aren’t necessarily confined to romantic relationships.
-You can have deep contact with another family member, a close friend, or even a mentor.
+You can have deep contact with another family member, a close friend, or mentor.

 Signs of a Dangerous Soul Tie